-The Bonds are offered, when, as and if issued by the New Hampshire Municipal Bond Bank (the "Bank") and accepted by the original purchaser thereof, subject to prior sale, to withdrawal or modification of the offer without notice and to approval as to legality by Troutman Pepper Locke LLP (successor by merger to Locke Lord LLP), Boston, Massachusetts, Bond Counsel to the Bank, and certain other conditions.
-Hilltop Securities Inc., Boston, Massachusetts, has acted as Municipal Advisor to the Bank with respect to the Bonds.
-It is expected that the Bonds in definitive form will be available for delivery at DTC or its custodial agent on or about February 12, 2025.
+The Bonds are offered, when, as and if issued by the New Hampshire Municipal Bond Bank (the "Bank") and accepted by the Underwriters, as hereinafter defined, subject to prior sale, to withdrawal or modification of the offer without notice and to approval as to legality by Troutman Pepper Locke LLP, Boston, Massachusetts, Bond Counsel to the Bank, and certain other conditions.
+Certain legal matters will be passed upon for the Underwriters by their counsel, Preti, Flaherty, Beliveau & Pachios, LLP, Concord, New Hampshire.
+Hilltop Securities Inc., Boston, Massachusetts, has acted as Financial Advisor to the New Hampshire Municipal Bond Bank with respect to the Bonds.
+It is expected that the Bonds in definitive form will be available for delivery at DTC or its custodial agent on or about August 14, 2025.